Barrington, Rhode Island: Modern era

 Manufacturing establishments continued to operate in West Barrington throughout the 20th century.
 Throughout the 1930s, the Neweth Rubber Company produced retread tires, but its building burned down in the 1940s and was not rebuilt.
 Rhode Island Laceworks continued to operate until 1990, when its owners deemed profits insufficient.
-The 1938 New England hurricane caused considerable damage to homes along the shoreline and pleasure craft, and railroad service was discontinued shortly afterwards.
+The 1938 New England hurricane caused considerable damage to homes along the shoreline and pleasure craft, and railroad service was discontinued shortly afterward.

 Trends continued towards suburbanization, spurred by the availability of the automobile and the later post–World War II baby boom.
-Commercial establishments on County Road further reduced the need for outside travel, and significantly altered the existing town landscape.
-Barrington Shopping Center was constructed in 1948 and included a supermarket, pharmacy, and bank; two smaller shopping centers were constructed afterwards.
-Six schools comprise the modern education system of Barrington, constructed throughout the 1950s.
+Commercial establishments on County Road further reduced the need for outside travel and significantly altered the existing town landscape.
+Barrington Shopping Center was constructed in 1948 and included a supermarket, pharmacy, and bank; two smaller shopping centers were constructed afterward.
+Six schools comprise Barrington's modern education system, constructed throughout the 1950s.
 Town services grew with the establishment of a police force in 1934 and a fire department in 1953.
-Rapid population growth lead the town to adopt a council-manager charter in 1960.
+Rapid population growth led the town to adopt a council-manager charter in 1960.
 New churches also opened, accommodating Roman Catholic, Baptist, Methodist, and Presbyterian citizens.
 In the 1980s, the East Bay Bike Path was constructed along the former railroad lines connecting Providence to Bristol.
-In the 1990s, a lawsuit by the American Civil Liberties Union (ACLU) was brought against the town for its Christmas display, which featured a crèche.
-The town removed the display, and an individual placed a privately owned scene on the road neighboring the town hall.
+In the 1990s, the American Civil Liberties Union (ACLU) sued the town for its Christmas display, which featured a crèche.
+The town removed the display, and someone placed a privately owned scene on the road neighboring the town hall.
 Similarly, a lawsuit filed in 1996 by the ACLU regarding the town's decision to plow church parking lots for free was not contested.
 Barrington was the sole "dry" town in Rhode Island until 2011, when the town council approved two liquor stores.